 Don’t throw out those dated vinyl roller blinds.
 This cheap and cheerful vinyl blind makeover is an an easy way to give them a whole new look with little or no money.

-And because I already had everything I needed it’s also the least expensive at zero dollars and zero cents.
-Double yay!!!
+Because I already had everything I needed this is the least expensive of my kitchen makeover projects at zero dollars and zero cents.
+Yay!!!

 Don’t you just love it when a project costs you absolutely nothing? 🙂

 All it took was a little time and a fair amount of patience.

 This is the kitchen window that looks out onto the kitchen porch.
 That’s the entrance door to the left, and a little pantry/storage room on the right.There are two other windows in the kitchen that you’ll see at the end of this post.

 While these vinyl blinds aren’t the most attractive window treatments in the world, they do serve a very important purpose.

 They help to keep our house cool in the summer by blocking the heat from the sun.